youzarsiph/dj-learn/README.md

 # admin-redesign

-Bootstrap theme for Django admin redesign project
+Redesign of Django admin interface using Bootstrap 5